 Enable pretty permalinks.

 Create a custom permalink structure of your posts and pages.
-These are the options you have:

 You could help yourself by using a descriptive domain name and pretty permalinks too.
 Go into Settings – Permalinks and choose “Post Name” or “Custom Structure”: /%category%/%postname%/